openziti/ziti-doc/docfx_project/articles/zitification/kubernetes/zitifying-kubectl.contents.md

 1. A configuration for the `Bind` side of the service.
 This informs the identity within Kubernetes where to send traffic and how.
 2. A configuration for the `Dial` side of the service.
 This is strictly **only** necessary for tunneling apps.
-In this example, for the Ziti Desktop Edge for Windows and specifies what host and port will be interecepted on the machine running the stock `kubectl`. for Windows.
+In this example, for the Ziti Desktop Edge for Windows and specifies what host and port will be intercepted on the machine running the stock `kubectl`. for Windows.
 3. The service itself which ties our polices mentioned above together.
 4. A `Bind` service-policy which specifies which identities are allowed to act as a "host" for the service (meaning an